Learning Support Assistant – SEN (Trauma-Informed Practice)

 Key Responsibilities

-Build positive, trusting relationships with pupils to create a sense of safety and belonging.
+• Build positive, trusting relationships with pupils

 What We’re Looking For

-Awareness of trauma-informed practice and de-escalation strategies.
+• Understanding of trauma-informed practice and de-escalation strategies

-Strong teamwork, communication, and problem-solving skills.
+• Strong communication, teamwork and problem-solving skills

-Why Join Us?
+Why Join Inspire EHC?

-A supportive and inclusive SEN school community that values every staff member.
+• Supportive and inclusive SEN school community

-Weekly PAYE pay with no umbrella deductions.
+• Weekly PAYE pay with no umbrella deductions

 About Our Partner School